-Changing the Oil and Filter

-Always change the oil and filter according to the time and distance (miles/kilometers) recommendations in the maintenance schedule.
+Changing the Oil and Filter Always change the oil and filter according to the time and distance (miles/kilometers) recommendations in the maintenance schedule.
 The oil and filter collect contaminants that can damage your engine if they are not removed regularly.

 Changing the oil and filter requires special tools and access from underneath the car.
 The car should be raised on a service station-type hydraulic lift for this service.
-Unless you have the knowledge and proper equipment, you should have this maintenance done by a skilled mechanic.
-1. Run the engine until it reaches normal operating temperature, then shut it off.
+Unless you have the knowledge and proper equipment, you should have this maintenance done by a skilled mechanic

-2. Open the hood and remove the engine oil fill cap.
+- 1. Run the engine until it reaches normal operating temperature, then shut it off. - 2.
+Open the hood and remove the engine oil fill cap.
 Remove the oil drain bolt and washer from the bottom of the engine.
 Drain the oil into an appropriate container.

-3. Remove the oil filter and let the remaining oil drain.
-A special wrench (available from your Honda dealer) is required to remove the filter.
+- 3. Remove the oil filter and let the remaining oil drain.
+A special wrench (available from your Honda dealer) is required to remove the filter. - 4.
+Install a new oil filter according to instructions that come with it.